CHandmer/water-flow/README.md

 Where is the island in the Hellas basin?

 A popular trope of Mars literature, including Blue Mars (Kim Stanley Robinson) and Ilium (Dan Simmons) is that there is a rise in the middle of the Hellas basin that could be an island.
 Unfortunately this is an error on early (pre MOLA) maps because of a mass concentration the crust under Hellas.
-So there's no islands in Hellas.
-There is a nice one in Gale Crater though, which the Curiosity Rover is currently climbing up.
+So there is no big island in the middle of Hellas.
+There could be some small ones, and there is a nice one in Gale Crater, which the Curiosity Rover is currently climbing up.